Venryx/zalc/README.md

 ## Improvements

-Zalc intends to improve upon the best solution above (`yalc add ... --pure` + adding `.yalc/*` to `workspaces`), by wrapping the yalc tool -- automating some steps and extending Yalc's functionality.
+Zalc improves upon the best solution above (`yalc add ... --pure` + adding `.yalc/*` to `workspaces`), by wrapping the yalc tool -- automating some steps and extending Yalc's functionality.

-Besides avoiding the problems already listed above, there are some other improvements that Zalc will provide:
+Besides avoiding the problems already listed above, there are some other improvements that Zalc aims to provide: (added features have a ✔️, while planned features have a ⚙️)
-1) Allow `yalc push` to include folders excluded from the package.json's files-field/npm-publishes (as mentioned under Yalc's first drawback).
+1) ✔️ Allow `yalc push` to include folders excluded from the package.json's files-field/npm-publishes (as mentioned under Yalc's first drawback).

 	This is particularly useful for allowing "nested" yalc-inclusions: If the root project yalc-includes dep A, and dep A yalc-includes subdep B, this change allows dep A to say "include my `.yalc` folder when I run `yalc push`, so my parent can receive local changes to subdep B through me".